SKY AM AGENDA

 RADIO NATIONAL DRIVE

-SENATOR ARTHUR SINODINOS: Representing the Liberal Party.
+SENATOR ARTHUR SINODINOS: G'day gentlemen.

 SKY AM AGENDA